whistlegraph/aesthetic-computer/README.txt

   - [] Reload when crashing

 *** `go` ***
-  - [❤️‍🔥] Make `field`
-  - [] Show an orange or red status if UDP or sockets get disconnected while aesthetic is in use.
+  - [🟢] Show an orange or red status if UDP or sockets get disconnected while aesthetic is in use.
+    - [] Both `socket` and `udp` need disconnect messages / prevent big fish list.
+  - [❤️‍🔥] Finish `field`.
   - [] Walk to `horizon`
   - [] And then `cave:entrance`
   - [] Check the networking / position shifting.